-Tacoma vs Tundra: Drive Train
+Tacoma vs Tundra: Drivetrain

-If the engine doesn’t make a lot of horsepower or torque, than it can only lug around so much extra weight before it becomes extremely slow.
-Same goes with the transmission, if its not built for heavy pay loads, than it will likely have cooling problems if you put to much stress on it.
+If the engine doesn’t make a lot of horsepower or torque, then it can only lug around so much extra weight.
+Same goes with the transmission, if it’s not built for heavy payloads, then it will probably have cooling problems if you put too much stress on it.

 In both generations of the Toyota Tundra, both a V6 and a V8 were available.
-Luckily most of them came with a V8, which means towing around heavy things is a breeze.
-Most Tundra’s equipped with the V6 are going to be base model work trucks, that aren’t going to do a lot of heavy work.
-Both the V6 and the V8 had an option for a factory super charger, which jumps horsepower and torque up a massive amount.
+Luckily most of them came with a V8, which means towing is a breeze.
+Most models equipped with the V6 are used as cheap work trucks, which don‘t do any heavy work.

 Both generations of the Toyota Tacoma came with either an inline-4, or a V6.
-The older models typically have an inline-4, where as most newer models are equipped with the V6.
+The older models typically have an inline-4, whereas newer models are equipped with the V6.
 Why is this?
-Since the Tacoma grew in size, it become more usable for heavy work, which requires a larger, and and more powerful engine.
+Since the Tacoma grew in size, it become more usable for heavy work, which requires a larger, and more powerful engine.

 Tacoma vs Tundra: Cost

-Understand that both of these trucks can pretty easily get into the $40k range with just some options added on.
-But, those numbers show you that the Tacoma is about $5,500 cheaper than the Tundra for a base model.
+Understand that both trucks can pretty easily get into the $40k range with just some options added on.
+Those numbers show you that the Tacoma is about $5,500 cheaper than the Tundra for a base model.

 Tacoma vs Tundra: Interior